 At Concordia Place we value human potential and recognize that everyone needs support at different phases in life.
 By proactively addressing key social needs, we provide services that support well-being and maximize potential, which in turn helps our communities to thrive and remain vibrant.

-We know that by providing growth and opportunity for children, teens, adults and seniors and their families, we are making a difference not only in in individuals lives, but in communities as well.
+We know that by providing growth and opportunity for children, teens and adults and their families, we are making a difference not only in in individuals lives, but in communities as well.
 This investment in opportunity for people now (building bridges), avoids the need for costlier solutions later (safety nets).
 For example, every $1 invested in quality early learning for children has a $7 return.
 (National Institute for Early Childhood Research)

 “Investing in early childhood education is a cost-effective strategy for promoting economic growth and reducing social costs.”

 Concordia Place believes all people deserve to reach their full potential and that it starts with a strong foundation.
-We build well-being through a wide-range of educational, enrichment, and wellness programs for young children, teens, adults, and seniors, people no matter their age or circumstance.
+We build well-being through a wide-range of educational, enrichment, and wellness programs for young children, teens and adults, and people no matter their age or circumstance.

 Excellence starts with our people.
 We have highly experienced and credentialed staff who exhibit their commitment to our mission every day.
 Our foundation of quality begins with building cohesive teaching teams, a strong curriculum, providing healthy foods, and having beautiful facilities.
 Accreditation from the National Association for the Education of Young Children (NAEYC) and ExeleRate Gold Circle of Quality are evidence of this.
 As a result, families who can afford to send their children anywhere choose Concordia Place early learning and preschool for their children.